slateci/slate-client-server/resources/docs/server_running.md

 	java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar

 assuming it is being run from the directory in which the components have been unpacked.
 It may be useful to the database as a background process during testing.

+## Updating service

+SLATE operates two sperate servers, one development server and one production server.

+To update either the SLATE dev or prod server, first login to the correct machine as the `centos` user.
+* Navigate to the `/home/centos/slate-client-server/` directory, and run `svn up`.
+* Navigate to the `/home/centos/slate-client-server/build` directory.
+* If necessary, run `cmake3` with correct options as documented in the [README](https://github.com/slateci/slate-client-server/blob/master/README.md#building).
+* Run `make` in build directory.
+* Run `sudo systemctl restart slate-api-server`.

+### Development server

+To create a new user on the development server, there is a script called `add_new_user.sh` located in `/home/centos/`.
+Simply run this script with a name and email as the first and second arguments.
+For example:

+`./add_new_user.sh "John Doe" "john@example.com"`

+Kubeconfig files (with SLATE RBAC restrictions) for all SLATE clusters on production server can be found at `/home/centos/kconf_extraction/configs/`.

+* SystemD files: `/etc/systemd/system`